Bear spotted near University of St. Thomas in St. Paul

 The officer advised the jogger to contact animal control for the St. Paul Police Department.

 This is at least the third bear sighting reported in St. Paul since mid-June.
 The state Department of Natural Resources maintains a web page for people to report when they have seen a bear.
-It says there was one bear spotted along Battle Creek on June 14 and another on June 18 just south on the southern edge of downtown.
+It says there was one bear spotted along Battle Creek on June 14 and another downtown on June 18 in the Union Depot parking ramp.

 According to the state Department of Natural Resources (DNR), there have been no documented human fatalities attributed to a bear in Minnesota.
 Since 1987, there have been eight unprovoked bear attacks in Minnesota that resulted in the hospitalization of 10 people.
 All fully recovered, the agency said.